Master of Science in Genetic Counseling

 Jones,Marilyn

 Dr. Marilyn C. Jones is a co-medical director for the Augustana-Sanford Genetic Counseling Graduate Program (ASGCGP), representing its San Diego presence.
-Dr. Jones also serves as the clinical service chief of the Genetics and Dysmorphology Department at Rady Children’s Hospital-San Diego — a position she has held since 1979.
+Jones also serves as the clinical service chief of the Genetics and Dysmorphology Department at Rady Children’s Hospital-San Diego — a position she has held since 1979.
 She holds an appointment as professor of clinical pediatrics at the University of California San Diego.

-Dr. Jones has served in multiple leadership roles, including medical director of the Bernardy Center for Medically Fragile Children, director of the UCSD Prenatal Diagnosis Center and president of the Western Society for Pediatric Research, American College of Medical Genetics and American Cleft Palate-Craniofacial Association.
+Jones has served in multiple leadership roles, including medical director of the Bernardy Center for Medically Fragile Children, director of the UCSD Prenatal Diagnosis Center and president of the Western Society for Pediatric Research, American College of Medical Genetics and American Cleft Palate-Craniofacial Association.
 Under her leadership, the American College of Medical Genetics set standards and practice guidelines for clinical genetics in the United States.
-Dr. Jones is an award-winning expert in the field of craniofacial anomalies and specializes in treating cases of cleft lip and palate.
-In 2011, she received the Alumae Achievement Award from Wellesley College.
+Jones is an award-winning expert in the field of craniofacial anomalies and specializes in treating cases of cleft lip and palate.
+In 2011, she received the Alumnae Achievement Award from Wellesley College.
 She has numerous publications and is a co-author of the textbook Smith’s Recognizable Patterns of Human Malformation.

-Dr. Jones is highly regarded for her work as an excellent clinician, colleague, mentor and teacher.
+Jones is highly regarded for her work as an excellent clinician, colleague, mentor and teacher.
 She is also recognized for her work in providing genetic care and training others to provide this care to children in remote and underserved communities internationally.

-Dr. Jones earned an undergraduate degree in Art History from Wellesley College, Massachusetts, in 1970 and M.D. from the Columbia University College of Physicians and Surgeons.
-She completed her residency and fellowship at the University California San Diego School of Medicine.
+Jones earned an undergraduate degree in Art History from Wellesley College, Massachusetts, in 1970 and M.D. from the Columbia University College of Physicians and Surgeons.
+She completed her residency and fellowship at the University of California San Diego School of Medicine.
 She is board-certified in pediatrics and clinical genetics.

 Advisory Board

 The ASGCGP Advisory Board is a volunteer board that meets three times annually.
 It is comprised of individuals from diverse backgrounds who have varying areas of expertise and the ability to offer innovative advice and dynamic perspectives.
 Advisory board members provide guidance, knowledge, skills, and feedback to Program Leadership.
-They make recommendations and provide support to help ensure the program is current and relevant to genomics, modern healthcare, industry, and professional practices.
+They make recommendations and provide support to help ensure the program is current and relevant to genomics, modern healthcare, industry and professional practices.
 Current ASGCGP Advisory Board members include:

-Amy Stenhouse, MS, CGC; Amy Swanson, MS, CGC; Andrea Mierau, PT, DPT; Carrie Olson-Manning, PhD; Heidi Albers, MS, CGC; Jason Flanagan, MS, CGC; Jennifer Leonhard, MS, CGC; Julia Ortega, PA, MHS; Katie Sasager, MS, CGC; Kaylee Dollershell, MS, CGC; Krista Redlinger-Grosse, PhD, LP, ScM, CGC; Lisa Madlensky, PhD, CGC; Miguel Del Campo, MD, PhD.
+Aaron Harding, M.S., CLS, MLS (ASCP) SBB; Amy Swanson, M.S., CGC; Andrea Mierau, PT, DPT; Austin Huber, M.S., CGC; Carrie Olson-Manning, Ph.D.; Ellen Johnson, M.S., CGC; Julia Ortega, PA, MHS; Katie Sasager, M.S., CGC; Kaylee Dollershell, M.S., CGC; Krista Redlinger-Grosse, Ph.D., LP, ScM, CGC; Miguel Del Campo, MD, Ph.D.; Tara Andreasen, M.S., CGC.